In the early morning rain

 In about three hours time

 Some of my flights were to California to appear before my draft board and see my father and a couple of good friends.
 Some were to Chicago to see my girlfriend.
 One was from Atlanta back to Houston after participating in the Vietnam Moratorium in Washing DC.
 I needed to be back in Houston for a project I was working on, so I rode back from DC in a car with my VISTA colleagues and a supervisor.
-They put me on a plane to be able to work the next day.
+In Atlanta, they put me on a plane to be able to work the next day.

 This old airport's got me down